cezaris13/QuantumComputing/README.md

   - QuantumLab2
   - Quantum team project
     For the team project my contribution to the team project was Shor's algorithm using pennylane library on python.

+The book from which I learned the quantum computing basics:

+- Mannucci, Mirco A._Yanofsky, Noson S - Quantum computing for computer scientists